 Fivem Crackdown gamemode and mission generator/creator [BETA]

 This resource is primarily a competitive co-operative game mode where players take on missions together against enemy NPCs for $ (uses native money by default).
 It is standalone, but will also support ESX money system.
 You can also use this bare bones as a (side-)mission/quest system for an RP server, it is almost entirely configurable.
+There are (and you can configure/create) regular missions, which can be very specific, and randomly generated ones, as well as a hybrid of both.
 There are different types of missions:

-- Capture the Objective, where a capture point needs to be secured to complete the mission.
+- Capture the Objective(s), where a capture points need to be secured to complete the mission.

 - Defend Target, where players need to defend or rescue a friendly NPC target from being eliminated or lose the mission.
 The NPC will be a yellow blip.